doriswang0531/lka_flood/README.md

 ## About The Project
-This project is part of Sri Lanka Water Platform Diagnostics Analytic Work which is consist of Public Expenditure Review (PER), Economy Analysis of WASH, predictive modeling for drought, integrating flood and drought risks analysis and population at risk, analysis of Comminuty-Based Organizations(CBOs), and aggregate water risk for Sri Lanka — drought, flood and water quality.
+This project is part of Sri Lanka Water Platform Diagnostics Analytic Work which consists of Public Expenditure Review (PER), Economy Analysis of WASH, predictive modeling for drought, integrating flood and drought risks analysis and population at risk, analysis of Comminuty-Based Organizations(CBOs), and aggregate water risk for Sri Lanka — drought, flood and water quality.

 ## Preview
 ### population exposure to flood risk at DSD level (administrative level 3)